Powered to Empower

 God Perfects His Power in Our Weakness

-Don’t be discouraged when you face life’s many trials, see the power of God in your situation, and learn the lessons that God is teaching you.
-As you reflect on these ‘Biblical Affirmations You Should Be Reciting Daily,’ never forget, that His grace is sufficient for you.
+Don’t be discouraged by life’s trials; seek God’s power in your situation and learn the lessons He is teaching you.
+As you reflect on these Biblical Affirmations You Should Be Reciting Daily, remember that His grace is sufficient for you.

 3. I Can Do All Things Through Christ Who Strengthens Me